-Planting the seeds for Tasman's future sisting tasman to Aorere
+Planting the seeds for Tasman's future astrony tasman te tai o Aorere

 DRAFT FINANCIAL STRATEGY

 EXECUTIVE SUMMARY - INCREASING FINANCIAL CAPS TO PLANT THE SEEDS FOR TASMAN'S FUTURE

 Over the next 10 years we will be responding to our growing population, renewing assets as they wear out, adapting to climate change, enhancing the quality of freshwater, improving our drinking water, wastewater and stormwater infrastructure and completing the construction of the Waimea Community Dam.
 To help Tasman recover from the effects of the Covid-19 pandemic, the Council will continue to maintain services and invest in new projects.